endymion1818/deliciousreverie/src/pages/post/losing-peter.md

-+++
+---
+categories:
+- personal
-date = "2017-09-14T14:21:21+01:00"
+date: "2017-09-14T14:21:21+01:00"
-draft = false
-title = "Losing Peter"
-description = "Recently I found out that a close friend of mine whom I had lost touch with had taken his own life.
+description: Recently I found out that a close friend of mine whom I had lost touch with had taken his own life.
 This has had a great impact on me, and still saddens me every time I think of him.
-I want to share this to document our friendship and share some of the thoughts I've had since." categories = [
+I want to share this to document our friendship and share some of the thoughts I've had since.
-  "personal"
-]
-tags = [
-   "bereavement",
-   "depression"
-]

-+++
+draft: false
+tags:
+- bereavement
+- depression
+title: Losing Peter
+---

 I don't recall how Peter and I became friends.
 We must've struck up some conversation at school, is the only thing I can think of, and quickly found out we had similar interests.
 Peter is the guy who I used to call up on a Tuesday evening after the latest episode of Babylon 5 aired, and talk abut the episode, speculate about further plot details, and share our amazement of its then cutting edge FX.